 \section{Abstract}

-This paper is the fourth of a series \cite{seiller-goim, seiller-goia, seiller-goig} exposing a systematic combinatorial approach to Girard's Geometry of Interaction program \cite{towards}.
-This program aims at obtaining particular realizability models for linear logic that accounts for the dynamics of cut-elimination.
+This paper is the fourth of a series \cite{seiller-goim, seiller-goiadd, seiller-goig} exposing a systematic combinatorial approach to Girard's Geometry of Interaction (\goi) program \cite{towards}.
+The \goi program aims at obtaining particular realisability models for linear logic that accounts for the dynamics of cut-elimination.
 This fourth paper tackles the complex issue of defining exponential connectives in this framework.
-In order to succeed in this, we use the notion of \emph{graphings}, a generalization of graphs which was defined in earlier work \cite{seiller-goig}.
-We explain how we can use this framework to define a GoI for Elementary Linear Logic (ELL) with second-order quantification, a sub-system of linear logic that captures the class of elementary time computable functions.
+For that purpose, we use the notion of \emph{graphings}, a generalisation of graphs which was defined in earlier work \cite{seiller-goig}.
+We explain how to define a \goi for Elementary Linear Logic (\ELL) with second-order quantification, a sub-system of linear logic that captures the class of elementary time computable functions.